Introduction

 - ACSASS must be involved in the development of the risk assessment or the review risk assessment.

-- If the case plan is due for a review, or if there is a significant change in the child’s circumstances that warrant a review of the case plan, offer an AFLDM process.
+- If the case plan is due for a review, or if there is a significant change in the child’s circumstances that warrant a review of the case plan offer an AFLDM process.

 - Update the essential information categories if new information is obtained.

-- Consult ACSASS when considering contracting case management or case functions to a community service organisation (CSO).
-If case management is contracted to a CSO, advise the CSO of ACSASS’s role.
+- If case management is contracted to a CSO, advise the CSO of ACSASS’s role.

 - Regarding placement of an Aboriginal child in out-of-home care: